dj221ai/dj221ai/README.md

 - 👋 Hi, I’m Dhirendra
 - 👀 I’m interested in AI/ML/Python and Django with Raspberry PI and IOT
 - 🌱 I’m currently learning Frontend framework called React JS
-- 💞️ I’m looking to collaborate on IOT, AI, Django Related Projects
+- 💞️ I’m looking to collaborate on Raspberry Pi/Django Related Projects
 - 📫 Can reach to me @djha5051@gmail.com or on linkedin @https://www.linkedin.com/in/dhirendra-j-145a0b156/

 <!---